 An arrest warrant search in Kanawha County can no longer be relegated to the background under the assumption that this is a safety measure required only when hiring new staff.
 Active warrants for arrests from WV are exclusively issued when the magistrate finds enough merit in the evidence brought forth by the police.

 The probable cause affidavit is a writ submitted before the bench by the office of the sheriff.
 This is a sworn declaration that is used to bring to light crucial case facts and evidence.
-The sitting judge deliberates on these to ensure that the proof is enough to convince any person of reasonable mind of the role played by the accused in commissioning the criminal act.
+The sitting judge deliberates on these to ensure that the proof is enough to convince any reasonable person of the accused’s role in commissioning the criminal act.

-Orders for arrests thus issued are legally termed as active warrants and these provisions are designed to help the police nab the alleged offender.
-Unlike other judicial processes like bench warrants, search orders and the like which have scores of limitations placed on their execution, arrest warrants can be served anywhere and at any time.
+Thus, orders for arrests are legally termed as active warrants, and these provisions are designed to help the police capture the alleged offender.
+Unlike other judicial processes like bench warrants, search orders, and the like, which have scores of limitations placed on their execution, arrest warrants can be served anywhere and anytime.

-So, it will not take a police officer more than a few minutes to find all active warrants against the name of a perpetrator.
+So, it will not take a police officer more than a few minutes to find all active warrants against a perpetrator’s name.
 As a civilian interested in a warrant inquiry, you can approach: